acenet-arc/introduction_to_cloud/_episodes/the-cloud.md

 ## Why Alliance Cloud?

 First and for most it is a free service offered to faculty, librarians, researchers, post docs, and students at academic institutions across Canada so many may continue to use the Alliance cloud after this workshop.
 Second we have easy access to the resources and experts who create and maintain the Alliance Cloud.
 Third the Alliance cloud uses [**OpenStack**](../reference#openstack) which is a popular widely used open source cloud operating system.
-Many of the concepts you will learn while working with the Alliance cloud will be applicable to many other cloud providers such as AWS and Azure with the notable exception of how those cloud providers monitor usage and bill for usage as the Alliance Cloud does not bill users but instead has resource allocation competitions [RAC](https://alliancecan.ca/en/services/advanced-research-computing/accessing-resources/resource-allocation-competition) to gain access to resource above the levels available through our Rapid Access Service [RAS](https://docs.alliancecan.ca/wiki/Cloud_RAS_Allocations) which any new cloud project can access.
+Many of the concepts you will learn while working with the Alliance cloud will be applicable to many other cloud providers such as AWS and Azure with the notable exception of how those cloud providers monitor usage and bill for usage as the Alliance Cloud does not bill users but instead has resource allocation competitions [RAC](https://docs.alliancecan.ca/wiki/Resource_Allocation_Competition) to gain access to resource above the levels available through our Rapid Access Service [RAS](https://docs.alliancecan.ca/wiki/Cloud_RAS_Allocations) which any new cloud project can access.

 ## OpenStack
-If you have an Alliance cloud project at Arbutus you can login to the OpenStack dashboard (a.k.a Horizon) at the [Arbutus login page](https://arbutus.cloud.computecanada.ca/) or if you have a project on another Alliance cloud you can find the login url on the "Using the Cloud" section of our [main cloud docs page](https://docs.alliancecan.ca/wiki/Cloud#Using_the_Cloud).
+If you have an Alliance cloud project at Arbutus you can login to the OpenStack dashboard (a.k.a Horizon) at the [Arbutus login page](https://arbutus.cloud.computecanada.ca/) or if you have a project on another Alliance cloud you can find the login url on the "Cloud systems" section of our [main cloud docs page](https://docs.alliancecan.ca/wiki/Cloud#Cloud_systems).
 Using any Alliance cloud should be fine though there maybe slight differences as some of our clouds use different versions of OpenStack and some have different security protocols (see [CC Cloud Resources](https://docs.alliancecan.ca/wiki/CC-Cloud_Resources) for current Alliance cloud OpenStack versions and hardware specs).

 #### Different ways to participate in this workshop: